visual-assault/visual-assault.github.io/_posts/2016-03-07-install-encrypted-arch-linux-on-apple-macbook-pro.md

 `/dev/sda5` in this guide).
 Additionally, if your drive is *not* a SSD, make sure to remove `:allow-discards`.

+**Note**:<sup>[9](#9)</sup> Its been reported by some users that when booting to USB, the USB drive is assigned device id `/dev/sda` and the hard drive to `/dev/sdb`.
+When rebooting without USB drive (boot to new encrypted linux drive partition), the hard drive is reassigned to device id `/dev/sda` which may invalidate the above `arch.conf` boot loader entry.
+In this case, the encrypted linux partition will not boot because the boot loader config `arch.conf` is configured to boot from `/dev/sdb`.
+In this case you can reboot to USB again, and edit the options line in `arch.conf` to read `/dev/sdaX`.
+Replace X with your partition id.

 Check the boot tree with `tree /boot/` (If `tree` isn’t installed, install it with `pacman -S tree`).
 It should look something like this: